bh107/bohrium/doc/source/users/python/api.rst

 Python API
 ~~~~~~~~~~

-Bohrium inherit must of the NumPy API.
-It is not the whole of the NumPy API that is accelerate but they are all usable and can be found under the same module and name as in NumPy.
-The following is the part of the Bohrium API that is accelerated and specialized to Bohrium.
+Bohrium inherit must of the NumPy API -- it is not all functions that are accelerated but they are all usable and can be found under the same name as in NumPy.
+The following is the part of the Bohrium API that is special to Bohrium.

 Bohrium's ndarray
 -----------------